michaelgrosner/tribeca/README.md

 3. In the cloned repository directory, `npm install` to pull in all dependencies and also compile TypeScript to CommonJS.

-4. After the installer runs the compiler, `cd` to the outputted JS files, in `tribeca/service`.

-5. (optional) `mkdir sslcert` and generate `server.key` and `server.crt` files (see [web ui](https://github.com/ctubio/tribeca#web-ui) section).
+4. (optional) Replace the certificate at `etc/sslcert` folder with your own. (see [web ui](https://github.com/ctubio/tribeca#web-ui) section).

-6. (optional) Setup the system daemon script `dist/tribeca-init.sh` (see [dist](https://github.com/ctubio/tribeca/tree/master/dist) folder).
+5. (optional) Setup the system daemon script `dist/tribeca-init.sh` (see [dist](https://github.com/ctubio/tribeca/tree/master/dist) folder).

-7. Create a `tribeca.json` file based off the provided `dist/dev-tribeca.json` or `dist/prod-tribeca.json` files and save it in the current `service` directory.
-Modify the config keys (see [configuration](https://github.com/ctubio/tribeca#configuration) section) and point the instance towards the running mongoDB instance (usually just `mongodb://localhost:27017/tribeca`).
+6. Copy `etc/tribeca.json.dist` to `etc/tribeca.json`, and modify the config keys (see [configuration](https://github.com/ctubio/tribeca#configuration) section).
+Point the instance towards the running mongoDB instance (usually just `mongodb://localhost:27017/tribeca`).

-8. Run `npm start` in the root folder to start the app, or `service tribeca start` anywhere if the init.d script `dist/tribeca-init.sh` is installed).
+7. Run `npm start` in the root folder to start the app, or `service tribeca start` anywhere if the init.d script `dist/tribeca-init.sh` is installed).

-9. (optional) Set environment variable TRIBECA_CONFIG_FILE to full path of `tribeca.json` if you run the app manually from other locations with `nodejs path/to/main.js` or with forever globally installed `forever start path/to/main.js`.
-The environment variable is not needed if the working directory is the `tribeca/service` folder where `tribeca.json` is located.
+8. (optional) Set environment variable TRIBECA_CONFIG_FILE to full path of `tribeca.json` if you run the app manually from other locations with `nodejs path/to/tribeca.js` or with forever globally installed `forever start path/to/tribeca.js`.
+The environment variable is not needed if the working directory is the root folder where `tribeca.js` is located.

 ### Configuration